 Adult Ministries at St. Andrew offer opportunities to grow in faith, expand your understanding of the Word, and bring you into a closer, more meaningful relationship with God and his son, Jesus Christ.
 There are a variety of Adult Education class offerings each Sunday at 9:45 am.
 You can also join a small group to study the Bible or read and discuss other faith-focused books.

 Adult Education at St. Andrew has as its primary focus to help members of our congregation learn and grow as Christian disciples - to be persons who are whole-heartedly and knowledgeably following Jesus Christ.
-For more information about educational offerings, contact Pastor Matt.
+For more information about educational offerings, contact Pastor Kyle.

 The Seven Principles for Making Marriage Work